andreafortuna/andreafortuna.github.com/_drafts/classical-guitar-and-fingernails-my2c.md

 In the world of classical guitar, the use of fingernails has become a standard.

-But as I have already discussed in a previous article, there are also excellent musicians who have chosen not to use fingernails.
+But as I have already discussed in a [previous article](http://www.andreafortuna.org/guitar/2016/02/24/classical-guitar-fingernails/), there are also excellent musicians who have chosen not to use fingernails.

-One above all is Rob MacKillop, who based his technique on an approach similar to the lute, without using fingernails, with extremely fascinating results.
+One above all is **Rob MacKillop**, who based his technique on an approach similar to the lute, without using fingernails, with extremely fascinating results.

 Unfortunately, the approach 'full flesh' which I believe can offer very stimulating stylistic possibilities  is hardly ever treated by  'official' teaching.